devpro/hubspot-dotnet/README.md

-# hubspot-dotnet
+﻿# HubSpot .NET

-.NET Core wrappers for the HubSpot REST API
+.NET Core wrappers for the HubSpot REST API.